 Analysis of Results

 Overall, both flood and fire events can be identified in respective precipitation and NDVI satellite records.
 The most complicated variable to capture, however, was time.
-First, by calculating monthly NDVI values across all three watersheds, fire events were discernible according to a marked drop in vegetation in the MODIS scene immediately following the event.
+First, by calculating monthly NDVI values across all three watersheds, fire events were easily captured in the MODIS NDVI satellite record through a distinctive dropoff in vegetation after wildfire events.
 NDVI values then experience minor oscillations as the watershed continues to recover, likely due to ancillary factors such as burn severity, soil recovery, and evapotranspiration.
 Much of the Southwest US is sparsely vegetated with low NDVI values under pre-burn conditions, but spatial extents were chosen specifically to encompass areas affected by wildfires.
 By choosing only burned areas, the relative change in NDVI was more pronounced compared to values across the entire watershed.
 Although NDVI values were averaged for all burned areas within watersheds, the per-pixel nature of the analysis captured nuanced changes in vegetation, particularly when subdividing vegetation regrowth based on initial burn severity.
 The positive growth rate following wildfire events confirms the presence of a long-term recovery regime within the Lower Colorado River Basin.

 With limited in situ data to validate satellite records, flooding was more difficult to depict, resulting in less statistically significant relationships between precipitation anomalies and post-wildfire flood incidents during vegetation recovery.
 The first method compared the occurance of fire and flood events with precipitation and NDVI based on monthly precipitation sums.
 When assessing the tabular values summarized for each watershed, a generalized linear model was used to determine the relationship between precipitation and NDVI based on the binary absence or presence of a flood event.
 In general, records from the NOAA Storm Events Database did not correlate with high monthly precipitation anomalies, likely because the monthly sums were not indicative of the same storm intensity and duration measures used to classify flood events.
 On the contrary, the analysis indicated that flood events were more likely to occur after wildfires when monthly precipitation sums were anomalously low.
 While the limited number of post-wildfire flood records may skew the sample, the threshold indicates that less precipitation is necessary to initiate a flood event after a wildfire than under normal conditions.
 However, the relationship between NDVI and monthly precipitation was not a strong indicator of flooding when using a generalized linear model.